Fresh murals for the Main

 You’ll be seeing ALL the colours on the Main this June.
-From June 7 to 17, 2018, bask in the MURAL Festival’s high octane celebrations as Saint-Laurent Boulevard between Sherbrooke and Mont-Royal is closed to cars and becomes an open-air pedestrian art gallery.
+From June 6 to 16, 2019, bask in the MURAL Festival’s high octane celebrations as Saint-Laurent Boulevard between Sherbrooke Street and Mont-Royal Avenue is closed to cars and becomes an open-air pedestrian art gallery.
 The street-art festival is bringing in a star lineup of international artists to paint murals live and party the nights away – but there’s so much more!
-Art tours, an art fair and an enchanted forest (!) not to be missed.
+Art tours, a food village, an art pub and tons of fun for the kids.

 Art hits the wall(s)

-Some 20 murals along Montréal’s most iconic street are going to be painted right under your eyes.
-They’ll be added to the permanent public legacy of over 80 major works created by MURAL since its launch in 2013, to enhance the already impressive art route along the Main, from the Quartier des Spectacles to Mile End.
-Among the world-famous artists adding to the city’s tapestry this year there’s British artist Ben Eine, Brooklyner Tristan Eaton, Michael Reeder and Drew Merritt from LA, Poni, So Cal’s Cryptik, Mexico’s Smithe, Saner and Demsky, Toronto’s Waxhead, and Montréal’s own Sandra Chevrier, Whatisadam, Stare, Cyrielle Tremblay, Le Monstr, LSNR and Jeremy Shantz.
+Some 50-plus murals along Montréal’s most iconic street and beyond are going to be painted right under your eyes.
+They’ll be added to the permanent public legacy of nearly 100 major works created by MURAL since its launch in 2013 to enhance the already impressive art route along the Main, from the Quartier des spectacles to Mile End.
+Among the world-famous artists adding to the city’s tapestry this year, there’s Spanish artist Spider Tag, American artist Joshua Vides, Dutch artist Leon Keer, France’s Miss Van, Greek artist Insane51, Spanish artist PichiAvo, Colombian artist Gleo, Argentina’s Hyuro and lots of Canadian artists, including Ben Johnston, Germ Dee, Marc-Olivier Lamothe, Waxhead and Montréal’s own Laurence Vallières, who’ll be presenting a series of large-scale sculptures.
 Exciting!

 Parties for days

-MURAL offers its own walking tours, where you can discover Montreal public art with super knowledgeable guides.
+MURAL offers its own walking tours, where you and the family can discover its public art legacy in the making with fun, super knowledgeable guides.
 You’ll have the opportunity to follow the trail of spectacular wall paintings produced since 2013 accompanied by a guide specifically trained by the festival.
-There are 35 time slots offered and each tour lasts between 75 and 90 minutes.
-Book your spot here.
+There are 40 time slots offered and each tour lasts between 75 and 90 minutes.
+Enjoy the festival!